-- obtaining and recording an accurate patient history - performing diagnostic procedures and obtaining diagnostic images - analyzing technical information - using independent judgment in recognizing the need to extend the scope of the procedure according to the diagnostic findings - providing an oral or written summary of the technical findings to the physician for medical diagnosis - providing quality patient care - collaborating with physicians and other members of the health care team supervisory responsibilities.
+- obtaining and recording an accurate patient history - performing diagnostic procedures and obtaining diagnostic images - analyzing technical information - using independent judgment in recognizing the need to extend the scope of the procedure according to the diagnostic findings - providing an oral or written summary of the technical findings to the physician for medical diagnosis - providing quality patient care - collaborating with physicians and other members of the health care team

-Sonographers must also be knowledgeable about and limit the risk from possible exposure to blood and body fluids.
-Many sonographers also assist in electronic and clerical scheduling, record keeping, and computerized image archiving.
-Sonographers may also have managerial or
+Sonographers must also be knowledgeable about and limit the risk from possible exposure to blood and bodily fluids.
+Many sonographers also assist in scheduling, recordkeeping, and image archiving.
+Sonographers may also have managerial or supervisory responsibilities.